 - The Bolt Chronicles: Blaze says he has sweethearts scattered throughout Los Angeles in The Cameo.

 - The infamous pirate Revy Memito in We Are All Pokémon Trainers had numerous lovers in numerous ports throughout the world.
 Ever, PEFE!Every, All, Brie, Amanita, and Revy the Second are all descended from his paramours, Amanita in particular from a Spectran servant Revy met sometime during the Conquest Arc.

-- Pirates of the Caribbean: Captain Jack Sparrow returns to a port he'd visited before and immediately receives an Armor-Piercing Slap from one of his spurned exes.
+- Pirates of the Caribbean: The Curse of the Black Pearl: Captain Jack Sparrow goes for a more condensed version with lots of girls...in the same port.
+He returns to Tortuga only to immediately receive an Armor-Piercing Slap from one of his spurned exes.
 He begrudgingly admits, "I deserved that."
-It's implied that she is far from the only such woman, and the end of the original trilogy sees him seducing two more...until his ship is stolen.
+A few are to follow.
+It's implied that this happens all the time, and the end of the original trilogy sees him seducing two of them (Giselle and Scarlet) once again...until his ship is stolen.

 - Ciaphas Cain mentions playing around a lot in his early career.
 He eventually stopped, however.
 Partly because it kept putting him in danger (e.g. by dating a girl who turned out to be chaos cultist, or a stroppy spoilt heiress) and partly because he met the love of his life, Amberly (and since she's an inquisitor, cheating would definitely put him in danger).

 - Farewell, a famous poem by Chilean poet Pablo Neruda, is about sailors that keep relationships like this, kissing girls and then leaving, and doing it again until their ships sunk and they die.